oracle/oci-service-broker/charts/oci-service-broker/docs/troubleshoot.md

   enabled: <FLAG_TO_ENABLE_TLS>
 ```

 **Note:** The above command gives only the overriden helm values.
-To get all the values add `-a` optiont.
+To get all the values add `-a` option.
 Example: `helm get values -a oci-service-broker`

 ### 3. Command to get status of pods